c-horse88/ticket-search-test/README.md

 - No ability to search for a blank field against Int type fields.
 - Tests are only centred around the TypeTranslator and Data Bank classes.
 Much of the user input validation logic is internalised as a private function that is reliant on the execute method.
 - using JSONIgnoreAttribute in the object to exclude fields from output this serves another purpose if a json file output function was used it would also exclude them.
 This is used in the objects that represent the joined data.
+- Searching for organisations relies on the timezone when looking at created by.

 ## Reflection